MandicFilip/TspOptimization/README.md

 # Algorithm description

 Program uses genetic algorithm for finding shortest path.
-In each generation algorithm goes to selection, reproduction and mutation phase.
+In each generation algorithm goes through the phases of selection, reproduction and mutation.

 In selection phase, algorithm sorts individuals based on their route length.

-During the reproduction phase, algorithm uses top individuals to form next generation.
+During the reproduction phase, algorithm uses top n individuals to form next generation.
+Number n is passed as algorithm parameter.

 In mutation phase, some gens may be swapped with other gens from same individual.